-decade of post-war era in Afghanistan, Shamsia's works have brought in a huge wave of colour and appreciation to all the women in the country.
-Her artworks have inspired thousands of women around the world and has given a new hope to female Afghan artists in the country.
-She has motivated hundreds of Afghans to bring in their creativity through her graffiti festival, art classes, and exhibitions in different countries around the world.
-UK - Banksv Banksy is a famous - but anonymous - British graffiti artist.
+Banksy is a famous but anonymous -British graffiti artist.
 He keeps his identity a secret.

 He produces pieces of work which pop up in public places, such as on the walls of buildings.
 A lot of his art is done in a particular style which people can easily recognise.
 Who is Banksy?
 He began spray-painting trains and walls in his home city of Bristol in the early 1990s.
 Bristol is well known for its colourful street art and graffiti.
 But in the 2000s, he expanded his work beyond Bristol and was soon leaving his artistic mark all over the world.
 'Graffiti is one of the few tools you have if you have almost nothing.'
 Banksy, Artist He quickly became well known as an artist who would poke fun at big companies and send political messages through his work.
 Banksy was heavily influenced in his early days by a French graffiti artist called Blek le Rat.
-Not only did this artist inspire Banksy politically, but Banksy inspired by his use of Banksy took on this visual style for himself and, to this day, uses to do a lot of his work.
-This allows him to create his paintings with detail in a short amount of time - and has also helped him to remain anonymous.
+Not only did this artist inspire Banksy politically, but Banksy was also inspired by his use of stencils.
+Banksy took on this visual style for himself and, to this day, uses stencils to do a lot of his work.
+This allows him to create his paintings with great detail in a short amount of time - and has also helped him to remain anonymous.
 Why is Banksy controversial?
 His artwork can be rebellious and is known for delivering political messages.
-There are lots of people who love what he does, paying thousands of pounds for it and considering it to be incredible art.
-Phase 1 1.
+There are lots of people who love what he does, paying many thousands of pounds for it and considering it to be incredible art.
+Phase 1 Memory Master Task - - see above I can discuss the styles of artists, craft makers or designers and use this to inform my own work.
+I can create an artist research page about Andy Warhol.
+Introduce children to the Pop Artist Andy Warhol - (see ppt and Artist fact sheet in Y5 Resource folder).
+Discuss with children all about the Pop Art movement and Warhol's place within it - looking at his influences and inspirations, famous works and use of repeated images and bold colour.
+Provide children with some images of Warhol's work and then ask them to use their acquired knowledge and information to create an 'Artist Research Page' about Andy Memory Master Task - - see above 1.
 I can discuss the styles of artists, craft makers or designers and use this to inform my own work.
-2. I can create an artist research page about street Artists.
+2. I can create an artist research page about Peter Thorpe.
+Introduce children to the sci-fi futurist art of Peter Thorpe - (see Artist fact sheet in Y5 Resource I can discuss the styles of artists, craft makers or designers and use this to inform my own work.
+I can create an artist research page about street Artists.
 Introduce children to the Street Art - (see ppt History of Graffiti in Y5 Resource folder).
-Discuss with children about vandalism?
+Discuss with children about the history of Street Art and the many different types.
+Pose the question - Is street art/graffiti really art or is it just vandalism?